missionpinball/mpf-docs/game_logic/ball_search/configuring_ball_search.rst

      playfield:
        enable_ball_search: True

+Ball search will run in multiple phases with increasing intensity (phase 1 to 3) and give up afterwards.
 You can further configure ball search per :doc:`playfield </config/playfields>`.

+Coils are included indirectly using their devices.
 Most devices allow you to configure their order in ball search using the `ball_search_order` attribute (see the :doc:`example ball_search </examples/ball_search/index>`).
 By default flippers are not included in ball search.
 However, you might want to enable it for upper playfield flippers: